theramiyer/blog/content/post/2020/covid-and-credibility.md

 Update (11 May 2021): Grain of salt, but [a detailed article by Nicholas Wade](https://science.thewire.in/the-sciences/origins-of-covid-19-who-opened-pandoras-box-at-wuhan-people-or-nature/) points at the _higher plausibility_ of the virus having escaped the Wuhan Institute of Virology, rather than having originated in nature.

 While I still stand by that holding China responsible---no matter how right or wrong---will be of no consequence to _the current pandemic_, the article does indeed raise legitimate red flags on the regulation and possible future funding of experiments involving farming of highly infectious viruses in the lab.
-It also throws light on the possible bad judgement (assuming no malice until proven otherwise) on part of the authorities holding positions of high responsibility, including the {{< smallcaps WHO >}} and the {{< smallcaps NIH >}}.
+It also throws light on the possible bad judgement (assuming no malice until proven otherwise) on part of the authorities holding positions of high responsibility, including at the {{< smallcaps WHO >}} and the {{< smallcaps NIH >}}.

 What stands out in the article is the fact that leaving science in the hands of those with a political agenda is detrimental to humanity: be it opaque governments, scientists who have a lot to lose by speaking up, or any governmental or non-governmental body that does not respect regulations or uses loopholes to achieve its goals.

-And until I get plausible evidence for intentional bio-warfare, I will continue to call it a conspiracy theory.
+And until I get reliable evidence for intentional bio-warfare, I will continue to call it a conspiracy theory.
 Not that it matters to anyone.

 ---